algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ---

-# Development Process
+# Development Steps

-## 1. Set up the technical structure
+## 1. Environement setup

 - Initialization in Godot : Create the basic scenes, configure the FPS controls.
 - Backup Systems : Program the progress backup systems;
-- Quests and Objectives System : Integrate a quest manager to track and display tasks in real time.

-## 2. Development of Zones and Environment
+## 2. Development of the Map

 - Zone : Model each zone (e.g. town, beach), integrating interactive elements specific to each environment.
-- Effects and Climatic Elements : Add visual and sound elements that change according to the actions of the player and the environment.

 ## 3. Game mechanics integration

 - Action mechanics : Program actions between quests and players.
-- Action Impact : Associate a measurable impact for each player action (e.g. reducing pollution by planting trees).
+- Quests and Objectives System : Integrate a quest manager to track and display tasks in real time.

 ## 4. Gameplay Testing and Balancing